bpugh/til/css/smooth-scrolling.md

 # Smooth scrolling

-#til that you can now implement smooth scrolling purely with CSS in modern browsers.
+Today I learned that you can now implement smooth scrolling purely with CSS in modern browsers.

 By adding the following CSS: